Validating in Bittensor

 Validating is not supported on Windows.

-Requirements for active validation
+Requirements for validation

-To have a validator permit in a given subnet, allowing you to submit miner evaluations using the set_weights
+, allowing you to submit miner evaluations using the set_weights

 function, you must meet the following requirements:

-- Your hotkey must be registered, granting you a UID on the subnet
+Your hotkey must be registered, granting you a UID on the subnet

 Validator registration